Hairline Lowering – FUE vs FUT

 Because of this reason, many women choose not to have the FUE harvest method.
 In both methods, hair follicles are harvested from the donor area, checked for quality by the surgical staff, then transplanted into the hairline.
 Some women, who still prefer the FUE harvest method, can have an undercut for the harvesting.

-2. Follicular Unit Transplantation
+2. Follicular Unit Transplantation (STRIP METHOD)

 Follicular Unit Transplantation (FUT) harvesting, often referred to as Strip Surgery or Follicular Unit Strip Surgery (FUSS), is the most common method of harvesting the donor hair for women since there is no need for shaving your hair.